-If you landed on this page, then either one of the two things below must be true:
+If you landed on this page, then one of the two things below must be true:

-- You’re tired of seeing dust in your home and it to go away
+- You’re tired of seeing dust in your home and want it to go away

-Whether only one of the above statements is true or both, you’re in luck because we’re going to share with you some of the best dust allergy remedies available today as well as home dust control tips that will keep your home clean.
+We’re going to share with you some of the best dust allergy remedies available today as well as home dust control tips that you can use to keep your house spotless.

 Dust Allergy Remedies